why shop manta sleep

 You’re on a mission with Deep Purple’s “Space Trucking” blaring with your partners-in-crime (Human or your gauges?).
 And because your semi-truck has a sleeper, one neon “No Vacancy” sign after another isn’t going kill the mood.
 Or isn’t it?
 Could your sleeper be creepier than the Khaki Palms Motel in The Devil’s Rejects?

 Before your anxiety kicks into overdrive, relax.
 All it takes is picking the best semi-truck sleeper accessories to make it feel as close to sleeping at home as possible.
+(And the same goes for car sleeping accessories.)

 Why sleeping in a semi-truck sleeper is a better option than checking in